tinygo-org/tinygo/README.md

 single processor core.
 It is similar to [emgo](https://github.com/ziutek/emgo) but a major difference is that I want to keep the Go memory model (which implies garbage collection of some sort).
-Another difference is that TinyGo uses LLVM internally instead of emitting C, which hopefully leads to smaller and more efficient code and certainly leads to more flexibility.
+Another difference is that TinyGo uses LLVM internally instead of emitting C, which hopefully leads to small, efficient, and flexible code.

 My original reasoning was: if [Python](https://micropython.org/) can run on microcontrollers, then certainly [Go](https://golang.org/) should be able to and